binaryslav/clean-code-js/README.md

  1) Navigation: removed all annoying links to the table of content to reduce visual noise and overall document weight.
  2) Structure: SOLID principles chapter has been extended with Other , .
  3) Readability: less words.
 Definitions first.
 Semantic intendation.
 References and external links.
+ 4)
+ 5)

 Q: How to use your new navigation?\
-A: Ctrl + Left Click to access a specific chapter from Contents and Ctrl + G  (--> 1) in your IDE/text editor to jump back to the content table.
+A: Ctrl + Left Click to access a specific chapter from Contents and Ctrl + G  (--> 1) in your IDE/text editor to jump back to the content table or using working path of your text editor/IDE.

 Q: How do I know is this information still relevant today?\